GabMeng/Advanced_ML_Options_Methods/README.md

 * Implements **Heston model pricing** via Fourier inversion using characteristic functions
 * Supports **Latin Hypercube Sampling (LHS)** for synthetic data generation
-* Uses **PCA (Principal Component Analysis)** to compress implied volatility surfaces and identify their key drivers and detect "fake" ones wit a z-score approach
+* Uses **PCA (Principal Component Analysis)** to compress implied volatility surfaces and identify their key drivers and detect "fake" ones with a z-score approach
 * Trains an **autoencoder** to reconstruct real implied volatility surfaces and detect "fake" or anomalous ones making use of reconstruction error

 ---